CS5008-khoury-lionelle/Resources/TechInterviewQuestions.md

 * A linked list can be singly or doubly linked.
 What are the tradeoffs of each and when would you use one over the other?

 * You've been tasked with implementing a playlist for music app.
 How would you implement it and what operations would you need to supply?

+* Explain how to reverse a linked list without using any additional data structures (in place).

 ## Module 9 - Trees and Heaps